No products in the cart

 That is right.
-Today we celebrate those dedicated volunteers who have assumed a complex and often thankless position…. community members who understand their neighbors’ needs and have decided to step up and become part of the solution.
+Today we celebrate those dedicated volunteers who have assumed a complex and often thankless position of Nonprofit Board Chair.
+These folks are community members who understand their neighbors’ needs and have decided to step up and become part of the solution.

-Some board chairs honestly deserve an award and should have a claim to fame in a “Who’s Who in Non-Profit Boards” current edition!
+Sometimes a board chair honestly deserves an award and should have a claim to fame in a “Who’s Who in NonProfit Boards” current edition!